Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Introduction

-The pre-polar phase is considered a critical transitional stage in the evolution of CVs into their magnetic counterparts, mCVs\footnote{In this work, the term ``pre-polar'' refers broadly to the evolutionary stage between the non-magnetic CV and fully-established mCV accretion states.
-This encompasses the initial magnetic field generation, a subsequent AR Sco-like phase, and the low-accretion rate polar (LARP) phase.
-Note that in the literature, ``pre-polar'' is sometimes used more narrowly to refer specifically to LARPs.} \citep{Schreiber21}.
-This phase is initiated by the emergence of a strong magnetic field on the WD.
-The newly formed magnetosphere disrupts the existing mass transfer, effectively halting Roche-lobe overflow and leading to a detached binary state.
-This phase thus defines the period after the magnetic field has been generated but before orbital shrinkage re-establishes strong accretion.
-Consequently, the accretion rate during this stage is low; with the MD companion underfilling its Roche lobe, accretion is mediated solely by a tenuous stellar wind, corresponding to a mass-loss rate of $\lesssim 10^{-14}~M_\odot{\rm yr^{-1}}$ \citep{Wood05}.
+In this work, we propose a model wherein a significant subset of LPTs originates from magnetic WD--MD binaries during their pre-mCV evolutionary phase.
+The pre-mCV phase here is generally defined as the evolutionary stage preceding the formation of mCV (observed Polars and IPs).
+Since the origin of magnetic fields in magnetic WDs remains a subject of debate \citep{Braithwaite04,Tout08,Schreiber21}, different hypotheses imply distinct evolutionary contexts for the pre-mCV stage.
+In scenarios invoking the fossil field at birth \citep{Braithwaite04} or the dynamo action during common-envelope evolution \citep{Tout08}, the WD magnetic field is generated relatively early (i.e., at the WD's formation or during common-envelope evolution), so the pre-mCV phase corresponds specifically to the pre-accretion stage of a magnetic WD--MD binary.
+Conversely, under the crystallization- and rotation-driven dynamo hypothesis \citep{Schreiber21}, magnetic field generation occurs later when the core of a rapidly rotating WD begins to crystallize in a WD--MD binary system.
+In this case, the pre-mCV phase represents a critical transitional stage in the evolution from CVs to mCVs\footnote{In this work, the term ``pre-mCV'' under the crystallization- and rotation-driven dynamo hypothesis \citep{Schreiber21} refers broadly to the evolutionary stage between the non-magnetic CV and fully-established mCV accretion states.
+This encompasses the initial magnetic field generation, a subsequent AR Sco-like phase, and the LARP phase.}: the newly formed magnetosphere disrupts ongoing mass transfer, effectively halting Roche-lobe overflow and producing a detached binary configuration.
+This stage thus marks the period after magnetic field emergence but before orbital shrinkage re-establishes significant accretion.
+Therefore, regardless of the magnetic field generation mechanisms, the accretion rate during the pre-mCV phase should remain low; with the MD companion underfilling its Roche lobe, mass transfer occurs only via a weak stellar wind, corresponding to a mass-loss rate of $\lesssim 10^{-14}~M_\odot~\mathrm{yr^{-1}}$ \citep{Wood05}.